-Federal judge throws out iPhone notch design lawsuit with brutal one-liner
+Federal judge responds to iPhone notch design lawsuit with brutal one-liner

-Last week, a California judge dismissed an Apple class action suit about Apple iPhone notch with a succinctness that shows sometimes the courts really do get it right.
+Last week, a California judge responded to an Apple class action suit about Apple iPhone notch with a succinctness that shows sometimes the courts really do get it right.

 In a class action suit filed last December, plaintiffs Christian Sponchiado and Courtney Davis argued that Apple had fraudulently misrepresented the screen size and pixel count of products like the iPhone X, which, instead of being perfect rectangles, feature rounded corners and the controversial “notch” on top, a cut-out which houses a camera and depth sensor.
 Such would mean that a “5.8-inch” screen isn’t viewable as a true, 5.8-inch screen.
 (Perhaps it would be 5.798 by some measurements.
 I’m not getting out a ruler.)

-Note: An earlier version of this article mistakenly said the case had been dismissed when it is actually under submission.